ProtoXylos/TheNidavellirProject-Free/README.md

   - These patches protect the game from potential crashes caused by malicious data and buffer overflow/underflow attempts.
   - By logging and preventing such issues, the patches improve the stability of the game, reducing the risk of unexpected crashes.

 ---

+### inspect_state_game Function

+The `inspect_state_game` function ensures the integrity and security of the state game message package by applying multiple validation checks.
+These checks prevent potential crashes, invalid data processing, and malicious exploit attempts.

+#### Key Fixes and Validations:
+- **Overflow and Underflow Protections:**
+  - Validates array sizes (e.g., `clientlist`, `votes`) to ensure they do not exceed predefined limits:
+    - `clientlist` is limited to 18 elements.
+    - `votes` is capped at 216 elements.
+  - If these limits are exceeded, the function triggers overflow protection and prevents further processing.

+- **Packet Validation:**
+  - Ensures proper packing of individual fields in the state game message:
+    - Integer and string fields (e.g., `serverstatus`, `gametype`, `matchhashlow`, `status`) are validated.
+    - Array fields (e.g., `clientlist`, `votes`) are validated to ensure correct packing of elements.

+- **Handling Invalid Packets:**
+  - If any field is missing or contains invalid data, the function triggers a security notification and returns an error code, stopping further processing of the malicious packet.

+- **Specific Fixes:**
+  - **Overflow Protection:** Prevents buffer overflow in fields such as `votecount` and `plistentries`.
+  - **Invalid Packet Detection:** Invalid data is rejected, and a security notification is triggered.
+  - **Client and Vote Processing:** Each client and vote entry is validated to ensure the data is packed correctly.

+#### Example Error Codes:
+- **21**: Invalid packet detected.
+- **22**: Overflow protection triggered.
+- **5**: Bad packet due to missing or invalid data.
+- **7**: Bad packet due to invalid vote data.
+- **26**: Crash attempt via vote count overflow.
+- **28**: Crash attempt due to excess elements in `votes` array.
+- **37**: Crash attempt due to vote count buffer overflow.
+- **39**: Crash attempt due to excess elements in `clientlist` array.

+---

 ### More Patches Coming